Mehryn Kraker: Professional career

 Kraker declared for the 2017 WNBA draft, where she was selected 27th overall in the third round by the Washington Mystics.
 She appeared in two preseason games before being waived prior to the start of the 2017 WNBA season.

 For the 2017–18 season, Kraker moved to Spain to play for Cadi La Seu in the Liga Femenina de Baloncesto.
 She returned to Cadi La Seu for the 2018–19 season.

 After a stint with the Wisconsin GLO of the Global Women's Basketball Association (GWBA), Kraker returned to Spain for the 2019–20 season to play for IDK Euskotren.

 Kraker initially renewed her contract with IDK Euskotren in June 2020 but departed the team to return to the United States as a coach.

 After another stint with the Wisconsin GLO in 2021, Kraker moved to Sweden for the 2021–22 season to play for KFUM Ostersund Basket.
 Following the Swedish season, she moved to Australia to play for the Rockingham Flames of the NBL1 West in the 2022 season.

+Kraker started the 2022–23 season in Germany with the Rheinland Lions but left in December 2022.
+She joined Luleå Basket in Sweden in January 2023.
+She then returned to the Flames for the 2023 NBL1 West season.